 sortby (optional).
 If present, cases will be listed in the order indicated by the numeric values you enter in the sortby column (from low to high); if not present, cases will be sorted by their id values.

-Please note that values in the users and roles columns are optional (not the columns themselves).
+Please note that values in the users, roles and enumerators columns are optional (not the columns themselves).

 When you first create your "cases" dataset, you can also choose how the case list should appear to users: as a "tree list" in which all cases appear with all relevant forms indented underneath, or as a more compact "table" that summarizes information about each case and allows the user to click to see the relevant forms for each.
 If you select the table view, you can choose which columns, from your cases dataset, to display, in which order; you can include the standard columns listed above – or other custom columns if you've included them in your dataset – and users can scroll to find the appropriate cases, click column headings to sort, and enter text to filter the list as needed.
 If you want to change how your case list displays, you can always go back to edit the Settings for your cases dataset.